rohit25033/EmployeeRegister/replit.md

 A web application connecting Quick Service Restaurant (QSR) workers with verified jobs and payroll systems.
 The platform provides a complete employee lifecycle management system, from registration through job applications and profile management.
 It focuses on accessibility and a desktop-optimized design for blue-collar workers in the QSR industry.
 The platform aims to streamline worker onboarding, job application, and employer management processes, improving efficiency for both QSR owners and workers.

+## Recent Updates (October 29, 2025)

+**Employee Feedback System**: QSR owners can now submit and view performance feedback for employees through the Employee Dashboard modal.
+The Feedback tab includes a 5-star rating system with comment submission and complete feedback history display.
+All feedback is tracked with timestamps and submitter information.

 ## User Preferences

 Preferred communication style: Simple, everyday language.